uym2/MinVar-Rooting/README.md

                         Schema of your input treefile (default is newick) -f INFOFILE, --infofile INFOFILE
                         Report the optimization score to file

--h, --help            show this help message and exit

--i INPUT, --input INPUT
-                      Input File (default is STDIN)

--m METHOD, --method METHOD
-                      Method (MP for midpoint, MV for minVAR) (default is MV)

--o OUTFILE, --outfile OUTFILE
-                      Output File (default is STDOUT)

--s SCHEMA, --schema SCHEMA
-                      Schema of your input treefile (default is newick)

--f INFOFILE, --infofile INFOFILE
-                      Write info of the new root to file (mostly for research and debugging purposes) (default is None)
 ```

 NOTE: `FastRoot.py` works for a list of trees